-The Easter Story: Explaining the Gospel Through Resurrection Eggs
+Explaining the Story of Easter Through Resurrection Eggs

-An interactive way to plant the seeds of the gospel.
+An interactive way to tell the story of Easter and plant the seeds of the gospel.

 Since FamilyLife first began offering Resurrection Eggs® in 1995, we’ve heard many stories about the creative ways people have used this resource to explain the Easter story to children.
 This simple product, which includes a dozen plastic eggs containing different objects that symbolize parts of the Easter story, has caught on with parents, Sunday school instructors, pastors, Bible study leaders, and many others.